Marcosfitzsimons/rest-countries-api-w-theme-switcher/README.md

 <br>
 -Practice UseState Hook.
 <br>
--Iterate items from an array with .map method.
+-Iterate items from an array with .map and .filter methods
 <br>